bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 You'll get similar results with [ksh(1) - Linux manual page](https://linux.die.net/man/1/ksh) or [the Zsh manual](https://zsh.sourceforge.io/Doc/Release/Parameters.html#index-MAILCHECK).

-As explained if you want to disable the display of the `You have mail.` message at login you can set the `MAILCHECK` variable to `0` in your login shell configuration file (i.e. in the `~/.profile` file).
+As explained in those manuals if you want to disable the display of the `You have mail.` message at login you can set the `MAILCHECK` variable to `0` in your login shell configuration file (i.e. in the `~/.profile` file).

 ```bash
 # ~/.profile